kondim23/nlp-dl-tweet-classification/classical-ml-model/classical-ml-model-report.md

-# Project 1: Classical Machine Learning for Tweet Classification
+# Classical Machine Learning for Tweet Classification

 This project presents a robust pipeline for tweet classification using classical machine learning.
 The approach demonstrates practices in data preprocessing, feature engineering, model selection, hyperparameter optimization, and evaluation, with a focus on reproducibility and scalability.